salraja/WADI-Anomoly-Detection/README.md

 # WADI Anomaly Detection Bundle

 This repository contains everything you need to run the LSTM Autoencoder baseline on the WADI dataset.
 Download and unzip the `Research.zip` archive to get both the training script and the data in one go.
+## What’s in this repo

+- `train_lstm.py` ← the main training/eval script (also inside Research.zip)
+- `Research.zip` ← bundle of code + data

+You can either run `python train_lstm.py` directly, or unzip `Research.zip` to get the same files plus the CSV/XLS/XLSX data.

 ## What’s inside `Research.zip`